BenMeehan/iot-agent/README.md

 1. Add necessary configurations in config/config.yaml
 2. Add a new file in internal/services, similar to heartbeatService.go and write your logic there.

+## Rules
+1. Please use camel case for variables and constants
+2. Please use snake case for files and folders

 ### URLS

 https://www.emqx.com/en/mqtt/public-mqtt5-broker

+okay now, ill send you my code. please vet it.
+I mean add proper casing and meaningful naming of variables, comments and logs.
+Dont over do the comments please, keep it readable